 This course examines the past, the present and the future of the simulation of artificial intelligence (AI) in game software.
-Classic techniques such as event control by finite state machines, A\ path-finding and game scripting languages are investigated.
+Classic techniques such as event control by finite state machines, A path-finding and game scripting languages are investigated.
 Emerging trends such as the use of artificial neural networks, genetic algorithms and artificial life modelling are examined.
-The course concludes with an examination of challenges facing the industry and speculative investigation of the impact techniques from current academic Al $research\,might\,have\,on\,the\,next\,generation\,of$ game technology.
+The course concludes with an examination of challenges facing the industry and speculative investigation of the impact techniques from current academic Al research might have on the next generation of game technology.
 Each student will develop a game AI project with a formal report and present a seminar.
 Prerequisites: COSC 4117, and COSC 3036.
 (LEC 3) (3cr)

-COSC 4086 Fourth-vear Project I
+COSC 4086 Fourth-year Project I